 Schmelzer uses a Canon 5D Mark III, Speedetron Explorer 1500 strobe, and a very large Wescott 36×48 softbox.
 To sync his flash and use a shutter speed of 1/8000 of a second, Schmelzer has a PocketWizard Flex TT5.

 - Expose for the Background First.
 Make sure your scene is properly exposed before you worry about lighting your subject.

 - Take Note of Lighting Direction.
 Where is your natural light coming from?
 Left?
 Right?
 Behind?
 Think about where you want this light to fall on your subject and how you can balance it out with your strobe.

 - Your Shutter Speed Won’t Affect Your Strobe Brightness.Strobes create a very quick pulse of light.
 The speed with which a strobe fires is faster than your camera’s default max sync speed.
 So whether you shoot at 1/60 or at 1/3 of a second, the flash will remain the same power/brightness.
 The ambient light, however, will change.

-- Watch For Difference in Color Temperature – Depending on the time of day and the strobe/continuous light you’re using, you may notice that the colors of your lights and that of the natural light may not match.
-Continuous lights come in a range of color temps., however, with strobes you’ll have to use colored gels to alter their color.
+- Watch for Difference in Color Temperature.
+Depending on the time of day and the strobe/continuous light you’re using, you may notice that the colors of your lights and that of the natural light don’t match.
+Continuous lights come in a range of color temperatures; however, with strobes, you’ll have to use colored gels to alter their color.

 “The sky is so big, the light sources outside are so big to imitate that I like to use either a big, huge octobox or a large umbrella and put it in butterfly position up really high.”